 Caravan weight distribution is a critical issue.
-When you place too much weight at either end of a caravan, it negatively impacts the caravan’s stability.
-Whilst there are some complex physics involved, RV Books explains in simple terms why this is a problem and what can be done to ensure it does not become a serious issue.
+When you place too much weight at either end of a caravan, it degrades the rig's.
+Here, RV Books explains in simple terms why this is a problem and what can be done to ensure it does not become a serious problem.

-Items that you need to think very carefully about locating at the front or back end of your caravan include spare wheels, toolboxes, bicycles, motorbikes, spare water and fuel canisters, extra batteries, generators and BBQs.
-If placed at either end of a caravan, these items can become just like the weights at the end of the bar of the rotating weightlifter.
+Avoid locating anything heavy at the front (and particularly) the extreme rear of your caravan.
+That includes spare wheels, toolboxes, bicycles, motorcycles, spare water and fuel canisters, extra batteries, generators and BBQs.
+If placed at either end of a caravan, these items become just like the weights at the end of the bar of the rotating weightlifter.

-RV Books recommends placing all heavy items as close to the caravan’s axle(s) as possible.
+RV Books strongly recommends placing all heavy items as close to the caravan’s axle(s) as possible.

-In 2007 Dr. Jos Darling of the University of Bath in the UK developed an experiment in partnership with Bailey UK to demonstrate the impact of incorrect weight distribution on trailer stability.
+To illustrate this, Dr. Jos Darling of the University of Bath in the UK developed an experiment, in partnership with Bailey Caravans UK, to demonstrate the effect of incorrect weight distribution on trailer stability.

-Watch the video below to see how weight distribution affects trailer stability:
+Watch Dr Darling's video (below)to see how weight distribution affects trailer stability:

 The diagram below shows where you should place light, medium and heavy items in a caravan for maximum towing stability:

 Motor homes (and fifth-wheel caravans) are far less susceptible to incorrect weight distribution as long as all such weight is within the vehicle originally intended loading area.
 Nevertheless is it still advisable to place heavy items low down in the middle of a motor home.
 Use a motor home roof rack for light items only.
 Never locate anything except bedding in the over-the-cab peak sleeping area of any campervan or motor home.